massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/org-structure.md

 ### Scenario 1: Segregation of user groups by business application delivery

  Description: Corporate rules require that the apps of each LOB must be developed, managed, and deployed by users from each LOB.
 Security must be enforced so that users can access only the apps that are relevant to their part of the business.
-So, the users work in different business areas, the apps they are working on require access to different {{site.data.keyword.Bluemix_notm}} resources, and there is no activity overlap.
+So, the users work in different business areas, the apps they are working on require access to different {{site.data.keyword.cloud_notm}} resources, and there is no activity overlap.

   Solution: You can create an organization for each business application delivery process.
 For example, one organization for retail banking, and one for investment banking.